Lisa Vanderpump Explains Why She Didn’t Fire Lala Kent After Her SUR Restaurant Outburst

 During an episode of the Vanderpump Rules: After Show last week, Kent addressed her comments to Leviss during their fight, during which Kent said she was “above” the model and her boyfriend, Kennedy.

 “What that means is, you’re the one that lets me know if I’m better than you.
-I don’t make that judgement, you kind of give me that call.
+I don’t make that judgment, you kind of give me that call.
 When you act a certain way, like Bille did, like Raquel did, I don’t think I’m better than you.
 I know that I’m better than you because your behavior is disgusting and I would never do that,” she explained.

 To see more of Vanderpump, Kent, and her co-stars, tune into Vanderpump Rules Season 7 on Monday nights at 9 p.m. on Bravo TV.